Malik Owolabi-Belewu: Club career

 In 2020, he signed for Italian Serie B side SPAL.
 He spent the majority of the time with the U19 squad, making the bench for the first team for two cup matches, but not making an appearance.

 In April 2022, he signed for Canadian Premier League club Forge FC.
 On 14 May 2022, Owolabi-Belewu made his debut for the club in a 1–1 draw with Atlético Ottawa.
 He scored his first goal on 1 October 2022, against York United.
 He won the CPL title with the club in 2022.
 In October 2023, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.
 After the 2024 season, the club picked up his option for the 2025 season.
 On 7 August 2025, he agreed a deal to sign for League Two side Chesterfield on 1 January 2026 after the expiration of his contract with Forge.

 International career

-At international level, he is eligible to represent England through birth, Canada through residency, and Nigeria through his parents.
+At international level, he is eligible to represent England through birth, and Nigeria through his parents.

 In 2017, he attended a camp with the Canada U15 national team.

 In 2019, he was invited to a camp with the Nigeria U17 team, but was unable to accept the call-up.

 In 2020, he committed to representing Nigeria at international level.